kassaaaaa/sg-kassandra/docs/sprint-artifacts/tech-spec-epic-1.md

 The following acceptance criteria are derived directly from the user stories defined for Epic 1 in `epics.md`, ensuring all requirements are atomic and testable.

 ### Story 1.1: Initialize Next.js Project and Setup CI/CD
-*   **AC1.1.1:** The project is initialized as a Next.js application in the root directory with TypeScript, Tailwind CSS, and ESLint configured.
+*   **AC1.1.1:** The root directory contains a new subdirectory named `app`, which is initialized as a Next.js application with TypeScript, Tailwind CSS, and ESLint configured.
 *   **AC1.1.2:** The project is connected to a Vercel account for automated deployments.
 *   **AC1.1.3:** A basic CI pipeline is configured to run linting and tests on every push to the main branch.